-The great advantage of regarding the digital as an archive is also its biggest inexpediency, and without an efficient interface it is of limited use.
+The great advantage of regarding the digital, in an abstract sense, as an archive is also its biggest inexpediency, and without an efficient interface whatever is represented digitally is of limited use.
 Hence, the power of the interface is great.
 The digital recording is a preservation archive relatively agnostic as to what kind of music it can represent, but with a high degree of specification on a detailed level.
 It successfully records an entire performance with great resolution, but at the expense of making all events structurally equal.
 Digital audio is merely bits of data of equal length and incomprehensible to the human eye.
 Hence, the process of recording music digitally archives according to the power of digital structures, removing the dynamic properties of the performance and fixating it within its own economy of organization.
-Should the elements be restructured ever so little the recorded sounds would be rendered unrecognizable.
-The question concerning the digital is clearly of relevance to this discussion: Can that which is digitally encoded be anything other than digital?11
+Should the elements be restructured ever so little, the recorded sounds would be rendered unrecognizable.
+The question concerning the digital is clearly of relevance to this discussion: can that which is digitally encoded be anything other than digital?

 In a recent project exploring means for the preservation of electro acoustic music, the importance to include the artistic process of creation, along with the artistic output is given some support:

 Our approach focuses on the knowledge involved during the creative process, which involves but it not limited to technology.
 Preservation of electro acoustic and mixed music requires a suitable framework for archiving composer’s idiosyncratic musical software and documenting the work throughout its creative process.
 It involves archival policies for digital assets that the creative process produces, together with relevant knowledge to ensure meaningful usability […] therefore enabling re-production of the work.
-(Boutard and Guastavino, 2012)
+(Boutard and Guastavino, 2012, p.
+750)

 In this article Boutard and Guastavino also give a comprehensive overview on some of the most important projects in the field in the last few decades, including some of the projects mentioned below.
-For some of these, as well as for Boutard and Guastavino the re-production of the works archived is part of the main purpose.
+For some of these, as well as for Boutard and Guastavino, the re-production of the works archived is part of the main purpose.
 This goal most likely guides the documentation strategies, and may have some impact on decisions made concerning the methods for both documentation and preservation.

 Media databases for storing and preserving musical works generally need to be highly structured in order to be useful and in the context of music they can be seen as augmentations to the musical score.
-In such archives the score is stored along with additional information about the composition and bibliographic data about the creator and the performers etc. In other words, they allow for an extension of the score, commonly as a set of meta-data.
+In such archives the score is stored along with additional information about the composition and bibliographic data about the creator and the performers etcetera.
+In other words, they allow for an extension of the score, commonly as a set of meta-data.
 However, in the discussion concerning the materiality of the artistic practice, it is important to remember that documenting the artist is not necessarily the solution.